 In the end, you’ll have advocates who can speak to your employer brand, allowing candidates to be more engaged and employees to support your Talent Acquisition pipeline.

 Attracting and engaging candidates is virtually synonymous with recruitment marketing.
 This is where your marketing team can assist!
-Take your cues from their actions when it comes to bringing in customers and clients on the other side of the business.
+Take your cues from their actions when bringing in customers and clients on the other side of the business.

 Set Up An Engagement Audit